thatguy1155/rn-pics/README.md

+# Interview Project

+This repository is a starting point for implementing an interview challenge.
+This should get you everything you need to just start working on react-native implementation.

-The starter project was created using [[these steps](https://reactnative.dev/docs/0.60/getting-started)]([https://reactnative.dev/docs/0.60/getting-started](https://reactnative.dev/docs/0.60/getting-started)).
+The starter project was created using [these steps](https://reactnative.dev/docs/0.60/getting-started).
 Note that I used the React-Native-CLI steps (not Expo).
 If you have any troubles with tooling then start there.

 Implement the following features in the app using React Native and demo the app functionality using the ios simulator and the Android emulator.